 “With that in mind there is an ongoing issue about attracting more funding, and developing and bolstering the organisation for the future, but also remaining hugely grateful and appreciative for the support we already receive.

 “I hesitate to use the word unique, but that’s what we have – a free charity newspaper that is focusing exclusively on vulnerable people and those with disabilities, which could actually be read by up to half a million people.
 That’s something we would really like to preserve.”

-The Steve Morgan Foundation has made a £60,000 grant towards a charity which is celebrating…Read More
+The Steve Morgan Foundation has awarded a grant of £67,500 to a charity which works…Read More

-A four-year-old girl from Anglesey is now able to enjoy bike rides with her twin…Read More
+A young girl from Anglesey is fulfilling her dream of being able to ride a…Read More